kubernetes-sigs/kustomize/docs/plugins/README.md

 [k8s object]: ../glossary.md#kubernetes-style-object

-> Thus, these fields are required.
-They are also
-> required because a kustomize plugin
-> configuration object is also a [k8s object].
+Thus, these fields are required.
+They are also required because a kustomize plugin configuration object is also a [k8s object].

-To get the plugin ready to generator or transform, it is given the entire contents of the configuration file.
+To get the plugin ready to generate or transform, it is given the entire contents of the configuration file.